jgunzelman-phoenix/quic-sync/readme.md

 ## Running

-You have two options for running the container either by itself or via docker swarm with kafka
+You have two options for running the container either by itself or via docker swarm with kafka and swagger api documentaion

 * Just the container
    ```bash